PavanRangani/docs/docs/prd/legal-entities/partnership.md

 #### Registered Agent

 Registered agent of the firm.
-It can be compnay or contact.
+It can be company or contact.
 Default `Contact` is selected.
+Its not mandatory.

+#### Address

+Address of the partnership firm.
+Its not mandatory.

+#### Phone

+Phone number of the partnership firm.
+Its not mandatory.

+#### URL

+URL of the partnership firm.
+Its not mandatory.

+#### Fax

+Fax of the partnership firm.
 Its not mandatory.

 #### Governance